 Seasonal Content due to Current Events

 The first two classifications of seasonal content are easy to plan for because more or less brands know when they are happening.
-Christmas always land on December 25; organizations know their own history and anniversaries; and events are usually planned months in advance.
+Christmas always lands on December 25; organizations know their own history and anniversaries; and events are usually planned months in advance.
 But there are times that current events would dictate the seasonal content.

-This type is particularly true for news websites who actually bring forth to light current events.
+This type is particularly true for news websites that actually bring forth to light current events.
 They have to be on top of what is happening and create content about what’s happening all over the world.
 But the same can happen for organizations as well.

 If, for example, a new law is about to be passed that would affect an organization’s industry, then it would be a good idea to release content about their point of view on that law and how the organization would react to accommodate the new law.

 Others use certain events to further promote why their products are needed.
-If news comes out that the national railway system stopped for 30 minutes, ride hailing apps can release content promoting that their services can help people who are affected by this.
+If news comes out that the national railway system stopped for 30 minutes, ride-hailing apps can release content promoting that their services can help people who are affected by this.

 Gasoline price is going up worldwide?
 Perfect opportunity for hybrid car brands to promote why consumers should consider them.